colindaven/nf-blast/README.md

  - You want to find possible contamination sources in your fastq or fasta data
  - You don't want quantitative results
  - You have a big, idle cluster
  - You realize this is not a metagenome quantification program.
-For that, use Wochenende or Kraken-uniq.
+For that, use Wochenende or Kraken-uniq etc